 Concrete floors are heavy floor treatments and are most suitable for spaces on the ground floor as long as the foundation can support the weight.
-Concrete floors work well in modern, open-plan homes and it’s more cost effective than installing it in several small sized rooms.
+Concrete floors work well in modern, open-plan homes and it’s more cost-effective than installing them in several small-sized rooms.

 Existing concrete floors can be polished as long as the floor is structurally sound and in good condition.
 It’s a great way to add a bit of character to a home in a way that will last a long time.

 4) Cost And Convenience